 Free Lenten Soup Suppers & Prayer Services — We support each other’s Lenten journey and celebrate God’s promises in community every Thursday evening in Lent.
+This year, that’s Thursday, March 5, 12, 19 & 26, and April 2 & 9 (Maundy Thursday).
 We would love to journey with you!

 We all “fall short” – after all, we are only human!
 We are supposed to try our best, and we do – most of the time!
 But inevitably, we get angry with a spouse or a child.
 We lose our patience.
 We cut someone off.
-We fail to be generous or compassionate.
-We are somehow selfish, thoughtless or rude.
+Generosity, compassion or courtesy get lost amid some small irritation.
+Our natural selfishness wins some small battle.
+It’s all too human!
 Christians around the world use the time of Lent to reflect humbly upon these failings, and to resolve, with God’s help, to do better.

 It’s not about beating up on ourselves.
 It’s about being honest, and asking God to forgive us and help us.
 God looks for “a heart that is tender and pliable to God’s word,” as BibleGateway.com comments.